Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Methods

-There are a range of approaches to estimating the parameters of the AMMI model.
-In the frequentist paradigm, the additive term of Equation (\ref{eq:ammi}) is estimated by ordinary least squares ignoring the interaction term, and subsequently a singular value decomposition (SVD) on the matrix of residuals is used to estimate the multiplicative terms \citep{gabriel1978least}.
-Within the Bayesian context, \cite{viele2000parsimonious} proposed the use of Markov chain Monte Carlo (MCMC) to estimate the parameters of the AMMI model ensuring that the inherent constraints of the model were not violated. \cite{liu2001bayesian} formulated a more stable and computationally faster Gibbs sampler. \cite{crossa2011bayesian} and \cite{perez2012general} proposed a Gibbs sampler such that the algorithm was stabilised and incorporated statistical inference in the visualisation of biplots \citep{gabriel1971biplot}, drawing credibility regions for the interaction effects.
-By contrast, \cite{josse2014another} introduced an approach to deal with the overparametrization issue of the model by defining priors for the complete set of parameters ignoring the constraints, then applying a postprocessing on the posterior samples of each parameter. \cite{sarti2021bayesian} used Bayesian additive regression trees (BART) in which a `double-grow' BART is responsible for capturing the interaction term.
+There are a range of approaches for estimating the parameters of the AMMI model.
+In the frequentist paradigm, the additive term of Equation (\ref{eq:ammi}) is estimated by ordinary least squares ignoring the interaction term, and subsequently a singular value decomposition (SVD) of the matrix of residuals is used to estimate the multiplicative terms \citep{gabriel1978least}.
+In this case, in addition to the constraints applied to the multiplicative term, it is generally ensured that $\sum_ib^{(1)}_i = \sum_jb^{(2)}_j = 0$, in order to maintain orthogonality between the main effects and interaction terms, as well as to directly interpret the parameters.

+Within the Bayesian context, \cite{viele2000parsimonious} proposed the use of Markov chain Monte Carlo (MCMC) to estimate the parameters of the AMMI model ensuring that the inherent constraints of the model are not violated. \cite{liu2001bayesian} formulated a more stable and computationally faster Gibbs sampler. \cite{crossa2011bayesian} and \cite{perez2012general} proposed a Gibbs sampler such that the algorithm was stabilised and incorporated statistical inference in the visualisation of biplots \citep{gabriel1971biplot}, drawing credibility regions for the interaction effects.
+By contrast, \cite{josse2014another} introduced an approach to deal with the overparametrization issue of the model by defining priors for the complete set of parameters ignoring the constraints, then applying a postprocessing on the posterior samples of each parameter. \cite{sarti2023bayesian} used Bayesian additive regression trees (BART) in which a `double-grow' BART is responsible for capturing the interaction term.